Redisage/ESP32_Open_IoT_and_IIoT_Gateways_examples/uPython_examples/rgb_led/README.md

-# Hello World example for ESP32 Open IoT and IIoT Gateway
+# RGB LED example for ESP32 Open IoT and IIoT Gateway

 ## How 2 use?
 1. Hit `F5` button in Thonny IDE to run current script.